oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 To create an entity in a collection, the client sends a `POST` request to that collection's URL.
-The `POST` body MUST contain a single valid representation of the declared target entity type, or one of its derived types.
+The `POST` body MUST contain a single valid representation of an entity of the declared target entity type, or one of its derived types.

 The entity representation MAY include [references to existing entities](#LinktoRelatedEntitiesWhenCreatinganEntity) as well as content for